iiasa/message-ix-models/doc/api/report/index.rst

        apply:
          inv_cost: USD

-- can be set explicitly when converting data to IAMC format:
+- Can be set explicitly when converting data to IAMC format:

   .. code-block:: yaml